Skip to content

 When running PyTorch applications, we have found the following practices to be generally, if not universally, useful and encourage you to try some of these techniques to boost performance of your own applications.

 1. Use Reduced Precision.
 Reduced Precision is available on A100 via tensorcores and is supported with PyTorch operations.
-In general, the way to do this is via the PyTorch Automatic Mixed Precision package (AMP), as descibed in the mixed precision documentation.
+In general, the way to do this is via the PyTorch Automatic Mixed Precision package (AMP), as described in the mixed precision documentation.
 In PyTorch, users generally need to manage casting and loss scaling manually, though context managers and function decorators can provide easy tools to do this.

 2. PyTorch has a JIT module as well as backends to support op fusion, similar to TensorFlow's tf.function tools.
 However, PyTorch JIT capabilities are newer and may not yield performance improvements.
 Please see TorchScript for more information.